oracle/oracle-database-operator/README.md

 ## Uninstall the Operator

-  To uninstall the operator, the final step consists of deciding whether or not you want to delete the CRDs and APIServices that were introduced to the cluster by the operator.
+  To uninstall the operator, the final step consists of deciding whether you want to delete the custom resource definitions (CRDs) and Kubernetes APIServices introduced into the cluster by the operator.
 Choose one of the following options:

 * ### Deleting the CRDs and APIServices